wultra/ssl-pinning-android/README.md

 a [global validation observer](#global-validation-observers).
 The observer is notified about validation failures.
 The app can then force update the fingerprints to resolve the failing TLS handshakes.

+Note that failed validation itself doesn't affect the stored fingerprints, update is necessary to make a change.

 ## Fingerprint validation